 In the video above, Matt gives some specific examples of the actions that could put you in category #2 in this list.
 If you’ve paid for links or used spammy comments or article directories to build backlinks, this is you.

 First Course of Action: Link Removal

 If inbound links are harming a site’s search engine standings, those links should be removed, or at least, an effort must be made to remove them.
 Bruce Clay, Inc.’s link pruning process is a vetted link removal method that we have used with success for many clients.

 The following resources explain our link removal process, from identification of harmful links to contacting linking domains to tracking and reporting the process to Google for reconsideration:

 - How to Remove Link Spam for Google Penguin Recovery: Described on our blog in brief

-After having exhausted your link removal efforts and made necessary reconsideration request to Google, the Disavow Links tools in Bing Webmaster Tools and Google Webmaster Tools may be a viable option for your situation.
+After having exhausted your link removal efforts and made necessary reconsideration request to Google, using the Disavow Links tools in Bing Webmaster Tools and Google Search Console may be a viable option for your situation.

 - Go to “Configure my site” in Bing Webmaster Tools and then go to “Disavow links” in the following navigation.

 - Use the Disavow Links tool to select a page, directory or domain you wish to disavow, and then enter the corresponding URL in the “Enter a URL” field.

 - The disavow submission will be listed below.